SecurityTokenStandard/EIP-Spec/Issue.md

 ## Partially-Fungible Token

-A Partially-Fungible Token allows for attaching metadata a sub-balance of a token holder.
-These sub-balances are called tranches and are indexed by a `bytes32 _tranche` key which can be associated with metadata on-chain or off-chain.
+A Partially-Fungible Token allows for attaching metadata to a partial balance of a token holder.
+These partial balances are called tranches and are indexed by a `bytes32 _tranche` key which can be associated with metadata on-chain or off-chain.

 ### Sending Tokens

-Token transfers always have an associated source and destination tranche, as well as the usual amounts and sender and receiver addresses.
+Token transfers always have an associated source and destination tranche, as well as the usual amounts and sender / receiver addresses.

 #### getDefaultTranches